-Letter 3 - Identifies the current % and is a letter that identifies the student is persistently absent and that the matter could be passed to the Local Authority for enforcement proceedings.
+Letter 3 - 90% and below letter is a letter that identifies the student is persistently absent and that the matter could be passed to the Local Authority for enforcement proceedings.
 This letter also offers the parents the opportunity to come in and discuss any barrier to their child’s attendance.
 However, parents are spoken to via early intervention through attendance clinics, calls, home visits and letters beforehand.

 Please be assured that we will always strive to ensure your child receives the help and support they need to ensure a successful year.
 In order for this to happen, it is important for you to play your part by maintaining good communication between school and home and we would like therefore to remind you of the following:

 There is no automatic entitlement in law to time off in school time to go on holiday.
 Leave of absence shall not be granted unless the parents can prove ‘exceptional circumstances’.
 All applications must be made in writing at least 20 school days prior to the requested leave date.
 (Please see our Attendance Policy for details or ask at the school office).

 Please remember that taking holidays in term time will affect your child’s schooling as much as any other absence.
 If it is necessary to take a leave of absence, please notify the school, try to take as little time off as possible and overlap the leave with the school holidays.

 5 days or more unauthorised leave of absence will be referred to Dudley Council, Education Support Service for consideration of a fixed penalty fine or further legal proceedings.